Erebot/Erebot/docs/src/Styling.rst

       The value will be rendered in a locale-dependent way, depending on the `type of variable`_ used.
 This tag accepts one attribute:

-      - name (required) = name of the variable to insert.
+      - name (required) = variable to insert.
+See `template variables`_ below for the various syntaxes supported by this attribute.

     * ``<plural>`` = use the correct plural form for that sentence.
-      This tag has a required attribute called ``var`` indicating the name of the variable that will give us the correct plural form to use.
+      This tag has a required attribute called ``var`` that is used to determine the correct plural form to use.
+See `template variables`_ below for the various syntaxes supported by this attribute.

-      This variable should be an integer.
+      The content of this attribute should evaluate to an integer.
       Depending on the locale in use and this number, the appropriate plural form will be selected from a set of possibilities (cases).

       A ``<plural>`` tag contains one or more ``<case>`` subtags.
       Each ``<case>`` contains some inline text and comes with a required